-The BEST Chicken Cacciatore in a rich and rustic sauce with chicken falling off the bone is simple Italian comfort food at its best!
+The Best Chicken Cacciatore in a rich and rustic sauce with chicken falling off the bone is simple Italian comfort food at its best!

-This is one of those recipes IÂ found years ago in an old, tattered Italian cookbook.
+This is one of those recipes I found years ago in an old, tattered Italian cookbook.
 Every time I’d remake it through the years, I’d adjust something in it to eventually reach a cacciatore recipe so perfect, it’s one recipe your entire family will look forward too!
+If you love Italian recipes you need to try my Turkey, Spinach and Ricotta Cannelloni with a Creamy Tomato Sauce

 This Chicken Cacciatore recipe is an easy throw-together-meal with the most delicious sauce full of incredible flavours!